ririf4/LangMan/README.md

 </dependency>
 ```

-Hint: You can find the all version of the library on the [MavenCentral](https://central.sonatype.com/artifact/net.rk4z/langman/versions).
+Hint: You can find the all version of the library on the [RiriFa Repository](https://repo.ririfa.net/#browse/browse:maven-releases:net/ririfa/langman/)

 ## Usage